tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Now the heels set up Feager, supposedly for a triple powerbomb, but before Z picks him up, Biesiad appears out of nowhere.
 He buckshots Z and goes for a ground and pound.
 The crowd goes nuts.
 Heels get the upper hand once again, but out comes Goblin to even the odds.
 He brawls with Gryffin at ringside.
 Biesiad and Sigmarsson brawl to the backstage area, throwing ladders around.
 Back to the ring, only the referee and competitors remain.
-Feager attemps a Pedigree, but Z counters into a Pedigree of his own for a nearfall.
+Feager attempts a Pedigree, but Z counters into a Pedigree of his own for a near-fall.
 They are both up, Z sets up Feager for a dropkick in the corner.
 He picks up Feager into powerbomb position but Feager counters with a sledgehammer to the head.
 Pedigree onto the chair for a 3 count - Feager retains.

 Winner and still PpW Champion: Bill Feager

 Feager celebrates in the ring with the championship and slowly makes his leave.
-With him still on the ramp, Iron Maiden's "Run to the hills" starts playing.
+With him still on the ramp, Iron Maiden's "The Trooper" starts playing.

 #### Segment: Kapitan Bazooka, Jerry "Rich" Mandecki

 Jerry "Rich" Mandecky - PpW's major investor makes his entrance, accompanied by his bodyguard, Kapitan Bazooka.

-They pass Feager by and enter the ring, Mandecky turns to Z, still seatead in the corner.
+They pass Feager by and enter the ring, Mandecky turns to Z, still seated in the corner.
 Mandecky is clearly disappointed in Z, he shakes his head at him, looks at Bazooka and they both salute each other - it seems like he wants Bazooka to dispose of Mr Z.
 In the middle of the salute, Bazooka flips Mandecky off, kick to the gut, STUNNER!